-He is a long time member of Thrasher Memorial United Methodist church in Vinton where he serves as Treasurer of the Church.
+He is a long time member of Thrasher Memorial United Methodist church in Vinton and has served as Treasurer of the Church.

 Mr. Davis has a banking degree from the University of Virginia.
 He and his wife have one daughter, one son and one granddaughter.

 Mr. Fink is a graduate of the University of Alabama with a Bachelor of Science Degree in Business Administration.
 He studied at the Gemological Institute of America in Santa Monica, California and received the Graduate Gemologist Degree.
 He is a Registered Jeweler and Certified Gemologist of the American Gem Society.

 Mr. Fink has served on the boards of the Rotary Club of Roanoke Valley, Council of Community Services, The American Heart Association, YMCA, Roanoke Chamber of Commerce, Temple Emanuel and the Better Business Bureau.
 He currently serves on the boards of the HomeTown Bank and is a member of the Young Presidents’ Organization.

 In the jewelry industry, he has served on the boards of the Jewelry Information Center, Jewelers of America and Jewelers Vigilance Committee.
 He is currently serving on the board of Couture Diamond Leadership Conference Advisory Council.
 His most recent industry accomplishment is winning the National Jeweler’s Retailer Hall of Fame award.